Consistent dynamical and stellar masses with potential light IMF in massive quiescent galaxies at $3 < z < 4$ using velocity dispersions measurements with MOSFIRE: Discussion and Conclusions

 Further insights on this population come from inspecting the $r_e$, $\sigma_e$ and M* planes of Fig.~\ref{fig:mdyn_mstel}.
 The size-stellar mass distributions suggests that massive quiescent galaxies at $3 < z < 4$ are significantly more compact than at $z\sim2$ \citep{Straatman2015,Tanaka2019}.
 However, the marginally resolved HST/WFC3 sizes are based on rest-frame near-UV light which may not reflect the distribution of stellar mass (although SED modelling shows no evidence of significant dust attenuation in the integrated properties).
 The high stellar velocity dispersions measured here provide independent evidence for the concentration of large stellar mass within small radii.
 Overall, the distributions of $r_e$, $\sigma_e$, and M\textsubscript{dyn} at fixed stellar mass suggests the MQG population continues to change with increasing redshift towards smaller sizes, larger velocity dispersions, and lower dynamical mass.

 Tracing populations across redshift is complicated by progenitor bias, whereby newly quenched galaxies enter the population that are not progenitors of the lower redshift populations.
 One way to relate descendants and progenitors is to select galaxies at fixed cumulative number density \citep[e.g.,][]{vandokkum2010}.
 Alternatively, galaxies can be selected at fixed central velocity dispersion \citep[e.g.,][]{Mendel2020}.
 Central velocity dispersions have been shown in simulations to be relatively stable through dissipationless mergers, which are the main size growth-mechanism for MQGs in simulations \citep{Naab2009, Hopkins2009} and supported by observations \citep{VandeSande2013, Belli2014a, Belli2017, Mendel2020}.
-Matching galaxies from the $z\sim2$ sample within $\Delta \sigma<0.05$ dex of the galaxies in our sample, we find an average size growth since $3 < z < 4$ of $0.35\pm$0.12 dex, stellar mass increase of $0.05\pm0.05$ dex, and increase of $\Delta$log(M\textsubscript{dyn}/M*) = $0.25\pm0.08$ dex.
-Taken at face value the size growth is stronger than is easily accounted for with minor mergers, which may mean other processes such as stellar mass loss or AGN feedback could be contributing to the evolution in size.
+Matching galaxies from the $z\sim2$ sample within $\Delta \sigma<0.05$ dex of the galaxies in our sample, we find an average size growth since $3 < z < 4$ of $0.35\pm$0.12 dex, stellar mass increase of $0.05\pm0.05$ dex, and increase of $\Delta$log(M\textsubscript{dyn}/M*) = 0.33$\pm0.08$ dex.
+Taken at face value the size growth is stronger than is easily accounted for with minor mergers (although at low significance).
+This has also been observed at lower redshift in similar studies \citep{Newman2012, Mendel2020} and may mean other processes such as stellar mass loss from AGN feedback \citep{Fan2008, Choi2018} could be contributing to the evolution in size.

 One of the more surprising results perhaps are the low inferred dynamical-to-stellar mass ratios for our sample and evidence for significant evolution of $<$log(M\textsubscript{dyn}/M*)$>$ between $z=2$ and $z\sim3.5$.
 The average dynamical mass for our sample is lower than the stellar mass $<$log(M\textsubscript{dyn}/M*)$>$ = $-0.13\pm-0.10$ dex, even for a comparatively ``light'' \citet{Chabrier2003} IMF and substantially lower compared to galaxies at similar high velocity dispersion at $z\sim2$.